cypherxvu/hackropole-writeups/README.md

 I also learned that reading the source code carefully is really important.
 The vulnerability was right there in the first line of the script.
 I almost missed it because I was focused on the math.

 For anyone else who is a beginner like me: don't be scared of RSA challenges.
 Take your time, write down the math on paper, and read the code line by line.
-The hint is usually hiding in plain sight. 🙂
+The hint is usually hiding in plain sight. cxv